 01 of 03

-Self-adhesive tiles are good in some... instances, but there is a very good reason why they haven't taken over the entire tile-laying industry:
+Self-adhesive tiles are excellent in some instances, but there is a very good reason why they haven't taken over the entire tile-laying industry:

 Some people shy away from glue-down flooring because of the odor, the toxicity of the material, and the messiness.
 In reality, the smell is not very strong, and it easily dissipates.
 You can buy latex-based, water-soluble floor adhesive for easy cleanup.
 VOC levels in modern tile adhesives are much lower than

 02 of 03

 Roberts 2057 VCT Adhesive: Clear Drying and Low Cost

 Roberts is a Florida-based company that deals in all manner of flooring related products.
 Roberts Tile Adhesive is especially good for the non-professional DIY tile installer because it has good grabbing capabilities but still allows for some repositioning.
 This floor tile adhesive is designed specifically for vinyl composition tile.